davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 ## CS 475 - Operating Systems

-### Hwk: Parallel Edge Detection with `pthread`
+### Hwk 5: Parallel Edge Detection with `pthread`
-Ever wonder how self-driving cars detect lane and boundaries to navigate safely on roads (lane departure is a safety feature in most cars nowadays)?
-Or, how doctors use advanced imaging techniques to identify tumors with pinpoint accuracy?
-Or, how in popular graphics tools like Photoshop, users can select (magic lasso) certain objects in a picture and move it around?
+Ever wonder how self-driving cars detect lane and boundaries to navigate safely on roads?
+Lane departure is a safety feature in most cars nowadays.
+Or, have you wondered how doctors can use imaging techniques to identify tumors with great accuracy?
+Or, how you can "magically erase" certain objects in a photo on your phones?
+For these tools to enable these features, they need to tune out all the noise and focus on the outlines so that object boundaries are more prominent.

 <div align="center">
 <img src="figures/cat.jpg" width="200px">
 <img src="figures/cat-sobel.jpg" width="200px">
 </div>

-Especially on a fuzzier/noisier image, where objects may be harder for a machine to identify, we might try tuning out all the noise and focus on the outlines.
-"Edge detection" enables these techniques by highlighting the boundaries and transitions within images, making it possible to extract such meaningful information!
+"Edge detection" is an image processing technique that enables these features by highlighting the boundaries within images, making it possible to extract meaningful information!
 Edge detection is an important preprocessing step commonly used in graphics, AI/ML, and computer-vision applications today.
 However, high-resolution images require heavier processing to achieve edge detection.
 This assignment seeks to parallelize that process.

 The goal of this assignment is to implement a multithreaded edge-detection algorithm on grayscale images using the `pthread` library in C. The particular technique we will focus on is called Sobel Filtering.